clash-lang/stack-templates/projects/deca/README.md

     tasty-th
 ```

-These testsuites are executed when using `stack test` or `cabal test --enable-tests`.
+These testsuites are executed when using `stack test` or `cabal test`.
 Note that Cabal swallows the output if more than one testsuite is defined, as
 is the case here.
 You might want to consider running the testsuites separately.
 More on tests in [/tests](#tests).